boltops-tools/sonic/docs/_docs/tutorial-execute.md

 ```

 The file gets read by `sonic execute` and sent to EC2 Run Command to be executed.

+### Amazon EC2 Run Manager Installation

+The `sonic execute` command relies on EC2 Run Manager.
+So you will need to have EC2 Run Manager installed on the servers where you want to the commands to be executed.

+* You can follow the [installation guide]({% link _docs/install.md %}) to install EC2 Run Manager.
+* You can read on [Why EC2 Run Manager]({% link _docs/why-ec2-run-command.md %}) is used also.

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorial-ecs-run.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/settings.md %}">Next Step</a>